KevinAst/astx-redux-util/UserGuide/conceptHash.md

   }
 ```

-The {@link reducerHash} function provides a more elegant solution,
+The {@link reducerHash} *(the most common of the composition
-eliminating the switch statement altogether.  *The following snippet,
+reducers)* provides a more elegant solution, eliminating the switch
+statement altogether.
+It creates a higher-order reducer, by combining
+a set of sub-reducer functions that are indexed by the standard
+action.type.

-is equivalent to the one above.*
+*The following snippet, is equivalent to the one above.*
 ```
   import { reducerHash } from 'astx-redux-util';